-3. The Board of Studies of Department of Geology, held on May 13, 2000 resolved that the Centre be demerged from the Department of Geology.
+3. The Board of Studies of Department of Geology, held on May 13, 2000 resolved that the Center be demerged from the Department of Geology.

-4. The issue of demerger of the centre was discussed in the special meeting of the faculty of science in its meeting held on January 01, 2001 and the Dean was authorised to constitute a committee to look into the whole issue.
+4. The issue of demerger of the center was discussed in the special meeting of the faculty of science in its meeting held on January 01, 2001 and the Dean was authorized to constitute a committee to look into the whole issue.

 5. The committee constituted by the Dean F/O Science recommended that a separate Department of Remote Sensing Applications should be established in the University.